runticm/tq-work/README.md

 `sudo usermod -aG docker $USER`
 `sudo chmod 777 /var/run/docker.sock`
 Go to your favorite browser and paste public hostname of Jenkins server
-paste password which you coppy from previous step
+Paste password which you coppy from previous step
 Choose Install suggested plugins
 Create your first admin user
 Go to tab Manage jenkins and then Manage Plugins